pollytakisita/pollytakisita/README.md

 >- 💬 Ask me about: Control and Automation Engineer with an MBA in Retail (Physical and Online) and Marketing, as well as a Full Stack Web Development course.I am focusing my career on security and digital fraud prevention.
->- 🌱 I’m currently learning Python e Cibersegurança
+>- 🌱 I’m currently learning Python and cybersecurity
 >- 📫 **How to reach me:** polianarodrigues.eng@outlook.com
 >- 😄 **Pronouns:** She/Her